 Very few photos exist of this day, it was so blooming awful I hardly dared get my phone out of its trusty sandwich bag.
 The wind dropped a little overnight so I did get some sleep, but I was awoken around six by the patter of rain on the flysheet.
 One look outside told me that things were absolutely NOT going to get any better anytime soon.
 I whipped the tent down in minutes and flung everything into the shower block, festooning the entire place with camping gear while I showered and cooked up porridge and cocoa.

 Stuffing drybags into carrier bags and battening down my backpack I stepped out into the downpour.
 It was awful.
-Along most of the kelpy beach between Borgh and Baile nan Cailleach there’s clearly a conflict between the trail and a crofter as new fencing, much of it electric but thankfully not live, had pushed the croft boundary right to the edge of the dunes while many of the trail markers within the said dunes had again been displaced by winter erosion.
+Along most of the kelpy beach between Borgh and Baile nan Cailleach there was clearly a conflict between the trail and a crofter as new fencing, much of it electric but thankfully not live, had pushed the croft boundary right to the edge of the dunes while many of the trail markers within the said dunes had again been displaced by winter erosion.
 I ended up walking on the beach.

 At Peighinn Lodain I obediently followed the trail signs along a lane perpendicular to the beach, then faced a baffling backwards trudge all round Aird and along the road.
 I should have used my compass and taken the short cut, as shown in the Cicerone guide.
-The slog up the hill towards the A 865 was just filthy; it was 8 am, parents driving kids to school in warm, waterproof cars stared at me in amazement as I trudged through the horizontal rain past their neat, waterproof houses.
+The slog up the hill towards the A865 was filthy; it was 8 am, parents driving kids to school in warm, waterproof cars stared at me in amazement as I trudged through the horizontal rain past their neat, waterproof houses.
 The only few minutes of slight relief from the hoolie were gained in the lee of the water works at Loch nam Faileann.

 Crossing the main road, the trail takes you past the waste transfer station and through the landfill site in preparation for the ascent of Ruabhal (124 metres), which is particularly famous for extensive views.
 Or, more likely on this day, for hikers being picked up like pieces of trash and flung into Loch Olabhat, the hoolie of the day having a distinctly south-easterly origin.

 Hang on, this was actually good news.
 It meant that on the climb up Ruabhal I’d be in the lee of the hill.
 Oh joy!
 I quickened my steps towards the said hummock which, despite its modest height is surprisingly imposing in its setting.
-Sure, enough, the ascent was quite benign, so much so that halfway up I stopped and had a few snacks, out of the wind.
+Sure, enough, the ascent was quite benign, so much so that halfway up I stopped and had a few snacks out of the wind.

 I was a good thing I’d Snickers-stiffened my sinews because conditions at the top were ha-ha-ha hilarious, I could ha-ha-hardly stand up, even with poles.
 Manfully I took record shots of the views, which were extensive but strangely similar in all directions, especially in the matter of cloudiness.
 My phone battery ran out.

 I was subsequently told that in winter pedestrians have been blown off this causeway and drowned, possibly an apocryphal tale but one I’m inclined to believe after my own experience.
 I huddled in the bus shelter on Grimsay to eat another Snickers bar.
 A cyclist coming south didn’t need to use his brakes to stop and chat.
-Well, shout.
-He elected to get off and walk the long causeway for fear of being blown over.
+Well, to shout.
+He elected to get off and walk along the long causeway for fear of being blown over.

 By the time I got to Moorcroft Holidays I was windblown to distraction and all I could think about was finding somewhere to sleep indoors.
-After one look at me, the friendly cleaner led me to the campers’ kitchen and made me a mug of tea, which softened only slightly the heartbreaking news that the bunkhouse was fully booked.
+After one look at me, the friendly cleaner led me to the campers’ kitchen and made me a mug of tea.
+This softened only slightly the heartbreaking news that the bunkhouse was fully booked.
 ‘There is,’ she mused, barely audible above the roaring of the wind around the steel roof, ‘a Hobbit House.
 But they’re fifty pounds a night.’

 As the rain lashed and battered the kitchen roof so hard I could hardly hear myself think, I ate Babybels and oatcakes and drank more hot tea in celebration of my imminent translocation to the North Uist Shire.
 Quite a lot more hot tea.
-So much tea in fact that I needed to venture out of the campers’ kitchen to the loo, where out of sheer reluctance to step outdoors again I spent quite a time studying the impressively wide range of local information provided.
+So much tea in fact that I needed to venture out to the loo, where out of sheer reluctance to step outdoors again I spent quite a time studying the impressively wide range of local information provided.
 When I did poke my head outside again, incredibly, the rain had stopped and the sun was out!